software-mansion/live-compositor/docs/pages/deployment/aws-ec2.md

 ```bash
 packer build membrane.pkr.hcl
 ```
-to build AMI image with an example Membrane project.
-At the end of the process, the terminal will print AMI ID that will be needed in the next step (something like `ami-0e18e9d7b8c037ec2`).
+to build an AMI image with an example Membrane project.
+At the end of the process, the terminal will print the AMI ID, that will be needed in the next step (something like `ami-0e18e9d7b8c037ec2`).

 > The other `pkr.hcl` file in this directory (**standalone.pkr.hcl**) includes configuration for deploying just a standalone LiveCompositor instance, so you can also go that route, but the rest of this guide assumes you are using the provided Membrane project.